 -

 Three volumes, God and his works (…).
 Barcelona, J. Verdaguer, 1843 and 1841.
-Set of three bound volumes matching (with title and numbers 1, 2 and 4 on the spine) the books: -God and his works.
-Album of 230 very fine open steel plates.
-Complement to those accompanying the Picturesque Dictionary of Natural History. (…) Barcelona, J. Verdaguer Printing House, 1843. -Album of quadrupeds.
+Set of three bound volumes matching (with title and numbers 1, 2 and 4 on the spine) with the books: -God and His Works.
+Album of 230 very fine plates opened on steel.
+Complement to those that accompany the Picturesque Dictionary of Natural History. (…) Barcelona, J. Verdaguer Printing House, 1843. -Album of quadrupeds.
 Collection of 148 open steel plates for the illustration of the Picturesque Dictionary of Natural History.
-Barcelona, J. Verdaguer Printing House, 1841. -God and his works.
-Bird album.
+Barcelona, J. Verdaguer Printing Press, 1841. -God and His Works.
+Album of Birds.
 Collection of 188 open steel plates for the illustration of the Picturesque Dictionary of Natural History.
 Barcelona, J. Verdaguer Printing House, 1841.

 · Size: 15x12x22 cms